niplav/site/notes.md

-The standard explanation of such behavior usually is that the old object was not sufficient in fulfilling its purpose, though when I asked about what exactly the problem with the object was, the usual answer was that it had some aesthetic deficits, or was simply out of fashion or even too old.
+The standard explanation of such behavior usually is that the old object was not sufficient in fulfilling its purpose, though when I asked about what exactly the problem with the object was, the usual answer was that it had some æsthetic deficits, or was simply out of fashion or even too old.

 This seems unintuitive to me: not only does one already have an object that fulfills its purpose wonderfully, buying a new one also entails non-negligible